Schaffer Dominates Feast Of Staying Races At Casino

 Strong sprinter Andad's Boy put up a “Herculian” performance to win the HMAS Sydney stake for Jeff and Gloria Smith.
 A clear last from the traps, he threaded his way through the field to get into the race going to the top turn.
 He just refused to give in, and released a strong sprint over the final stages to score by a length, clocking a very creditable 23.28.
 Jeff commented that the dog gives him a “heart attack” with his slow beginnings.

-Back To scored his second win from as many starts at Casino in taking out the RAAF stake.
-Having his first “go” at the 484 metre journey, he was soon in the lead, but on the circle was challenged by Absolute Style who momentarily grabbed the front.
+Back To Ireland scored his second win from as many starts at Casino in taking out the RAAF stake.
+Having his first “go” at the 484 metre journey, he was soon in the lead, but on the circle was challenged by who momentarily grabbed the front.
 Showing great tenacity, Back To Ireland came again to get up by a neck in 27.71. trains the winner for Vince O' Connell.

 Sobbing Princess finally broke through for Syd Schofield after some close seconds to run 23.36 in the Ranvet maiden, whilst her half brother Super Trump Flight made it two on the trot when he arrived in the best time over the sprint course – 23.12.
 Peter and Helen Simpson put the “polish” on him.